 I think from an economic perspective, we see this as a temporary pause.
 We are going to slow down but there is a lot of work to be done, a lot of projects that will still happen.
 What we are trying to make sure is that , from a strategic perspective as an essential supplier into these industries, we are positioned and proved to our customers just how good we are and how able we are to support them.
 So, when we turn the corner economically, they know they don’t have to look anywhere else because we will have been with them through this whole ride.”

 How will business travel change?

-”I think we are going to get used to do this, what we are doing now.
-I just think is the way is going to be.
+”I think we are going to get used to doing video calls more often.
+I just think this is the way it is going to be.

-Is one thing to talk through a screen but it’s another thing to see someone.
-People is going to see that they don’t always need to be in front of you and that is ok.”
+It’s one thing to talk through a screen but it’s another thing to see someone.
+People are going to see that they don’t always need to be in front of you and that is ok.”